bbtinkerer/AlexaLirc/README.md

         "type": "object",
         "properties": {
           "host": {
-            "description": "Your AWS IOT Endpoint address"
+            "description": "Your AWS IOT Endpoint address",
             "type": "string",
             "required": true
           },
           "port": {
-            "description": "Port for your AWS IOT Thing" "type": "integer",
+            "description": "Port for your AWS IOT Thing", "type": "integer",
             "required": true
           },
           "keyPath": {
-            "description": "Path to your private key to connect to your AWS IOT Thing" "type": "string",
+            "description": "Path to your private key to connect to your AWS IOT Thing", "type": "string",
             "required": true
           },
           "certPath": {
-            "description": "Path to your certificate to connect to your AWS IOT Thing" "type": "string",
+            "description": "Path to your certificate to connect to your AWS IOT Thing", "type": "string",
             "required": true
           },
           "caPath": {
-            "description": "Path to the root certificate authority cert that issued your private key and certficate."
+            "description": "Path to the root certificate authority cert that issued your private key and certficate.", "type": "string",
-            "type": "string",
             "required": true
           },
           "clientId": {
-            "description": "Your AWS IOT Thing clientId"
+            "description": "Your AWS IOT Thing clientId",
             "type": "string",
             "required": true
           },
           "thingName": {
-            "description": "Your AWS IOT Thing name (should be same as clientId)" "type": "string",
+            "description": "Your AWS IOT Thing name (should be same as clientId)", "type": "string",
             "required": true
           },
           "region": {
-            "description": "The region your AWS IOT Endpoint resides."
+            "description": "The region your AWS IOT Endpoint resides.", "type": "string",
-            "type": "string",
             "required": true
           },